-When was the first time you thought about creating Goyello?
+When was the first time you thought about creating Goyello and moving to Gdańsk?

-Working in a consulting company, I got a job to assess what types of IT services are popular in Poland.
-In the Netherlands we did outsourcing to India, but at that time we knew that it wasn’t for everyone.
+I went on a student trip to Gdańsk, and I was amazed by Poland.
+After university I got a job to assess what types of IT services were popular in Poland.
+In the Netherlands, we outsourced to India, but at that time we knew that it wasn’t for everyone.
 I felt that Eastern Central Europe could be an interesting alternative.

-In 2006, together with my wife, we began to think about transferring to Poland permanently.
-We both had a good job in the Netherlands, but we felt that it was time for change.
 A few months later a friend, who was considering investing in Poland, reached out to me.
-We quickly came to the conclusion that outsourcing IT projects to Polish companies would be a good solution.
-He was looking for clients, and I was busy acquiring contractors.
+We quickly concluded that outsourcing IT projects to Polish companies would be a good solution.

 We employed 25 people in the second year of the company’s existence.
-As for the team, we were growing at an average rate of 20-35% per year.
-Of course, many factors influenced this.
-The economic crisis, which was much more felt in Western Europe than in Poland, slowed down our development.
-Still we increased our revenues and grew each year.
+As for the team, we grew at an average rate of 20-35% per year.
+We increased our revenues and grew each year despite the economic crisis.

 What was your role and tasks at Goyello at that time?

 I did everything except sales, because that’s what my business partner was doing.
-I was a so-called “Solutions Guy”.
-When we found a potential customer, I immediately got on a plane to the Netherlands to determine his needs and persuade him to cooperate.
-At the same time, I was recruiting people.
-I was also organizing lunch and cleaning the toilets.
-Fortunately, my wife dealt with legal, administrative and office matters.
+I was the so-called ‘Solutions Guy’.
+When we found a potential customer, I immediately got on a plane to the Netherlands to determine his needs and persuade him to co-operate.
+I also recruited people.

-What were the biggest challenges that appeared with the development of the company?
+What were the biggest challenges at that time?

-Quite early, I had to start to rely on several people and trust that the code we are delivering is ok.
-This level of trust is built step by step, task by task, project by project.
-That’s how I started.
-And because we decided quite quickly that I would stop programming, I had to learn to trust my co-workers as quickly.
+At some point, you must trust others to do the job just as well, maybe even better than you.
+That wasn’t always easy.
+Quite early, I had to start to rely on several people and trust that the code we were delivering was good.
+That level of trust is built step by step, task by task, project by project.

-People often ask me about it.
+People often ask me about this.
 I’ve heard: “Wow, Peter, you’ve got 100 employees, it’s amazing!”
-The problem is that most people don’t know how we came to this number.
+But most people don’t know how we came to this number.
 For me, the growth was organic and natural.
 At one point, when we had twenty developers, HR became a very important element of the company.
 I was not able to assess the work of the team by myself.
 Now, we employ 120 people.

 What makes people stay at Goyello?

-How have you, from the manager’s perspective, tried to shape the work culture in the company?
+How did you shape the work culture in your company?

-Probably you won’t believe it, but I haven’t tried to shape or plan it.
+Probably you won’t believe it, but I didn’t try to shape or plan it.
 It just happened.
 The company’s culture is based on the values of the people creating it.
 When I was looking for the first employees, I was subconsciously looking for people with a similar way of thinking.

-Please explain why have you decided to sell the company to Aspire?
+Why did you decide to sell the company to Aspire?

-After 10 years, me and my business partner began to wonder what to do next.
-He wasn’t interested in developing the company further, he was looking for a way to leave and sell shares.
+After 10 years, my business partner and I began to wonder what to do next.
+He was looking for a way to leave and sell his shares.
 I still wanted to grow my business and attract more European clients.

-Running the company alone didn’t seem like the best solution, so I was looking for a potential business partner.
-The entire search and selection process took about two years.
+Running the company alone didn’t seem like the best solution, so I looked for a potential business partner.
+The entire process took about two years.
 Finding a partner who shares the same values wasn’t easy.
-I won’t say that I almost gave up, but it was close.
-Finally, through an international network of advisers, we came across an Indian company that has been looking for investment opportunities, preferably in Poland.
-It was Aspire.
+Finally we came across an Indian company that had been looking for investment opportunities, preferably in Poland.
+That was Aspire.

-Why did Aspire bought the company instead of opening a branch?
+Why did Aspire buy the company instead of opening a branch?

-If you come from India, China or even the USA, you can’t just say “we will do business as we used to, and we will definitely achieve success”.
-It doesn’t work this way.
+If you come from India, China or even the USA, you can’t just say, ‘we will do business as we used to, and we will definitely achieve success’.
+It doesn’t work that way.
 You must be present locally, understand in what ways you are different and how you can benefit from these differences.
 I wanted us to be partners.
-The Aspire Management Board shares similar values and faces similar challenges.
-A special concern for the client and for the employee is one of the important characteristics of both our companies.
+The Aspire Management Board shares similar values and has faced similar challenges.

-What changes can Goyello employees expect after the merger with Aspire?
+What changes have Goyello employees experienced since the merger with Aspire?

-Our basic values won’t change.
+Our basic values haven’t change.
 People may think that since the name and colours of the company have changed, everything will be different.
-But the company’s culture is the team that is still here.
-Aspire Systems Poland should be similar to Goyello in the core of business culture.
+But the company’s culture is the team, and that is still here.
+Aspire Systems Poland should be similar to Goyello in the core of its business culture.
 We will still have great people.
 We will do cool things together, not only at work.
 This doesn’t mean, however, that nothing will change.

-We’ll have different type of projects, more clients from the financial industry, and software engineering will become our main goal.
-We created a new team strictly for clients in the finance industry.
+We’ll have different types of projects, more clients from the financial industry, and software engineering will become our main goal.
+We have created a new team strictly for clients in the finance industry.
 Being a global company, we can also scale projects better.

 What is the future of the company?

 The future should result in the same healthy growth we have had so far.
 But now we will be closer to European customers.
-Aspire needed a local presence, marketing or IT department.
-And the merger with Aspire will certainly help in attracting the best talents!
+Aspire needed a local presence, marketing and IT department.
+And the merger with Aspire will certainly help in attracting the best talent.